Home

 11 MAY 2024 -

 A meeting held in Malvern by Malvern Environmental Protection Group 11 May 2024 enabled the public present to express concerns about the intentions of the MHT to create a new governing Act of Parliament.
 As a result many people expressed their views about the Trust seeking to extend their powers and functions as part of a general update of its status.
-This was seen as potentially derogatory and in due course could jeopardize the key role of long-term conservation and preservation of the unique hills managed by the Trust.
+This was seen as potentially detrimental and in due course could jeopardise the key role of long-term conservation and preservation of the unique hills managed by the Trust.
 The key objectives of the Trust (as determined in historic MHT Acts) are to:

 • Preserve the natural aspect.